jbjertness/SharePoint-Old-Files-Cleanup-for-Azure-Runbook/README.md

 4. For each file:
   - Checks extension (if filtered)
   - Checks lastModifiedDateTime against cutoff period
-  - Deletes via DELETE /drives/{driveId}/items/{itemId}

 5. Reports locked files, skips, and totals

-## Limitations & Warnings
+## Warning

 - No version history cleanup — only deletes current files (not old versions)
 - Recycle bin — deleted items go to the site's recycle bin (recoverable for ~93 days based on SharePoint defaults)
 - Retention policies / legal holds — may prevent deletion (script skips locked items)
-- Throttling — large libraries will take hours/days; the script will continue to retry until finished or cancelled but patient 😌
+- Throttling — large libraries will take hours/days; the script will continue to retry until finished or cancelled so be patient 😌
 - No restore — use DryRun religiously before real runs
-- Not multi-threaded (to avoid aggressive throttling)

 ## Installation / Setup

 1. Clone or download this repository
-2. Open `Cleanup-OldSharePointFiles.ps1` (or whatever you name the script)
+2. Open `Cleanup-OldSharePointFiles.ps1`
 3. Edit the **CONFIG** section at the top:

 ```powershell